-The true business of the school is not to chain the pupil to preconceived ideas, but to set him free to discover his own ideas and to help him bring all his powers to bear upon the problem of learning.
+The true business of the school is not to chain students to preconceived ideas, but to set them free to discover their own ideas and to help them bring all their powers to bear upon the problem of learning.

 List of 1 items.